Amphitheater & Old Marble Crafts • Folklife Area • Seminole Camp

 A Weekend of Entertainment, Participation and Exhibits

-The Florida Folk Festival is thrilled to announce the following featured artists and guest performers for the 62nd Annual Florida Folk Festival:
+The Florida Folk Festival is in the process of booking featured performers for the 2015 show.
+In the meantime we're thrilled to announce the following featured artists and guest performers that have been confirmed for the 63rd Annual Florida Folk Festival:

 Born and raised in rustic Clay County, Florida songwriter Frank Thomas has native Florida lineage dating back to the late 18th century.
 Few other songwriters can claim such a strong Florida heritage and sharing his love of Florida is the inspirational thread woven throughout his music and storytelling.
 He has been given many titles including the Dean of Florida Folk (for the many song-writing assignments he has given over the years), The Grand Old Man of Florida Folk, and is considered one of the most prolific songwriters in Florida.